jreisinger/runp/README.md

 Commands can be read from file(s) or stdin and must be separated by newlines.
 Comments and empty lines are ignored.

-You can use shell variables in the commands. `runp` exit status is 0 if all commands exit with 0 (OK). stdin and stderr work as usual. `runp` prints a progress bar and info about command's execution (OK/ERR, run time, command to run) to stderr.
+You can use shell variables in the commands.

+`runp` exit status is 0 if all commands exit with 0 (OK).

+`runp` prints a progress bar and info about command's execution (OK/ERR, run time, command to run) to stderr.
+Otherwise stdin and stderr works as you would expect.

 ### Run some test commands (read from file)

 ```
+# Create a file containing commands to run in parallel.
 cat << EOF > /tmp/test-commands.txt
 sleep 5
 sleep 3